Tornado Magnets or Fake News?

-Most folks have seen the Wizard of Oz.
-A famous scene is when Dorothy’s house lifts off the ground and swirls through the air landing on the wicked witch.
-Despite the potential for mutual destruction when directly hit by a tornado, when there was a tornado warning in San Antonio, meteorologist Steve Brown didn’t say to leave your stick built house, but to leave your mobile home.
+Most folks have seen “The Wizard of Oz,” and the famous scene when Dorothy’s house lifts off the ground, swirling through the air, only to land on the wicked witch.
+Despite the potential for mutual destruction when directly hit by a tornado, during a tornado warning in San Antonio, meteorologist Steve Brown didn’t say to leave your stick-built house, but to leave your mobile home.

-If you don’t believe it, check out this video presented by ManufacturedHomelivingNews.com In this video a large military plane is backed up to a double wide home and cranks the propellers full blast.
-Federal regulations of Wind Zone 3 are built to keep a home safe up to winds of 110MPH.
-After that, well, neither site built or tie downs can keep too much safe or intact.
-Take the case of Jasper, Mississippi.
+If you don’t believe it, check out this video presented by ManufacturedHomelivingNews.com.
+In this video, a large military plane is backed up to a double-wide mobile home and cranks the propellers full blast.
+Federal regulations of Wind Zone 3, are built to keep a home safe up to winds of 110MPH.
+After that, well, neither site-built nor tie-downs can keep intact.
+Take the case of Jasper, Mississippi…

-Jan.
-3rd, 2015 a EF-2 tornado struck this city and destroyed a total of 33 homes.
+On January 3rd, 2015, an EF-2 tornado struck this city and destroyed a total of 33 homes.
 Only 6 of them were mobile homes.
-Those 6 were located in a mobile home community and these homes may have be considered a mobile home dated pre-1976 before the federal government stepped in to regulate construction standards in the industry.
+Each was located in a mobile home community and had been determined to be a mobile home dated pre-1976, which was before the federal government stepped in to regulate construction standards in the industry.
 The park owners manufactured home only sustained minor damages.
-Nearby, dozens of site built homes faced damage.
-High winds are not a manufactured home issues it is an installation issue.
+Nearby, dozens of site-built homes faced substantial damage.
+High winds are not manufactured home issues, it relates more to an installation issue.

-In the case of Moore, OK an EF5 tornado with winds over 200 mph and a mile wide destroyed a city and left disaster in its wake.
-A video of the aftermath can show a path of destruction among site built houses.
-While correctly installed manufactured homes stayed intact.
+In the case of Moore, OK, an EF5 tornado with winds over 200 mph, destroyed a city and left disaster in its wake.
+A video of the aftermath can show the path of destruction among site-built houses, while correctly installed manufactured homes stayed intact.

-Right in our backyard Feb 19th 2017, 3 tornadoes hit San Antonio Texas.
-Although Steve Brown urged folks to leave their manufactured homes. no reports show Mobile homes destroyed.
-There were however, over 100 cases of stick built homes, apartment complexes and other commercial buildings being destroyed/damaged.
+Right in our backyard Feb 19th, 2017, 3 tornadoes hit San Antonio Texas.
+Although Steve Brown urged folks to leave their manufactured homes, no reports show mobile homes were destroyed.
+There were, however, over 100 cases of stick-built homes, apartment complexes, and other commercial buildings that suffered.

-At the end of the day both types of housing are at risk when a tornado hits.
+At the end of the day, both types of housing are at risk when a tornado hits.
 When manufactured houses are built and installed properly, research has shown them to withstand severe winds and storms on a regular basis.
-As for winds of 120mph, it doesn’t matter if its site built or manufactured – there will be damage.
+As for winds of 120mph, it doesn’t matter if it’s a site-built or manufactured – there will be damage.